m0n01d/elmforreactdevs/posts/understanding_map.md

 ```

-But if the ox is empty, we get `Nothing` so nothing happens.
+But if the box is empty, we get `Nothing` so nothing happens.

 The idea is to “open” this box.
 Or a container, or a context, whatever you want to call it.